Schildgard/Schildgard/README.md

 ### About me

-🔭 looking for a job or internship in order to gain experience in the IT Industry!

 👨‍🎓 currently studying Games Programming at the SAE Institute in Bochum, Germany, aiming straight for my Diplomas degree!
 🖥️ 1.5 years of experience in C# and Unity Game Engine.
 📖 basic knowledge and skills on C and C++.
-📖 currently making my first experiences with Unreal Engine.
+📖 currently educating myself with Unreal Engine.